-With the addition of Libya HAEi now have a point of contact in 74 countries around the globe.
+IIRVA With the addition of Libya HAEi now have a point of contact in 74 countries around the globe.
 The person in question in Libya is Ahmed Ali Abudahair who is located in Tripoli.
-He can be contacted via e-mail abodher_a@yahoo.com and phone 00218913869369. representative from Yang Medicine in Ottawa, joined In the second half of March, HAEA Puerto Rico held its them to present four posters developed from data Patient Summit 2019 in San Juan.
-The main speakers were Professor Sandra Christiansen from the US HAEA Angioedema Center at UCSD, Director Bruce Zuraw from the US HAEA Angioedema Center at UCSD, MD Rafael Zaragoza who is President of the Puerto Rican Association of Allergy Physicians, MD Cristina Ramos from Puerto Rico, the US Allergy & Asthma Specialist William Lumry, and Anthony J. Castaldo, President of the During the event, the doctors talked about advances in HAE treatments, new studies presented by the physicians, and about a new Puerto Rican study on HAE patients, Post Traumatic Stress Disorder, and the impact of Hurricane Maria in Puerto Rico.
+He can be contacted via e-mail abodher_a@yahoo.com and phone 00218913869369.

+PUERTO RICO In the second half of March, HAEA Puerto Rico held its Patient Summit 2019 in San Juan.
+The main speakers were Professor Sandra Christiansen from the US HAEA Angioedema Center at UCSD, Director Bruce Zuraw from the US HAEA Angioedema Center at UCSD, MD Rafael Zaragoza who is President of the Puerto Rican Association of Allergy Physicians, MD Cristina Ramos from Puerto Rico, the US Allergy & Asthma Specialist William Lumry, and Anthony J. Castaldo, President of the US HAEA.
+During the event, the doctors talked about advances in HAE treatments, new studies presented by the physicians, and about a new Puerto Rican study on HAE patients, Post Traumatic Stress Disorder, and the impact of Hurricane Maria in Puerto Rico.